nickrusso42518/vpnm/README.md

 parsed RT information from the router is compared against the user-provided intended RT configuration.
 For each user-defined VRF, the playbook determines which RTs must be added or deleted.
 RTs absent from the intended RT configuration are automatically and idempotently removed.

-The playbook also ensures that each VRF is defined as a BGP AFI and redistributes any connected routes.
+The playbook also configures VRFs in BGP and redistributes any connected routes.
 If a user-defined VRF does not exist in the current configuration, it is added, along with all defined RTs.
 If a VRF exists in the current configuration but does not exist in the user-defined configuration, it is